-Every employee has needs and certain expectations at work, and conflict could arise when people feel that these are not being met or are being ignored.
+Every employee has needs and certain expectations at work, and conflict could arise in the workplace when people feel that these are not being met or are being ignored.

 - poor management